pivotal/docs-tap/install.md

     Where `MY-REGISTRY` is your own container registry.

-1. Log in to the VMware Tanzu Network registry with your VMware Tanzu Network credentials:
+1. Log in to the VMware Tanzu Network registry with your VMware Tanzu Network credentials by running:

     ```
     docker login registry.tanzu.vmware.com